nottaro/littleroot/content/11Chemistry/AcidsandBases.md

 $$H_2O + NH_3 \rightleftharpoons OH^- + NH_4 ^+$$
 - $H_3O^+$ is the hydronium ion
 - Acid-base reactions are proton transfer reactions but the proton $H^+$ is never found on its own
-- It is alwways bonded to water (dative bond) in an aqueous solution
+- It is always bonded to water (dative bond) in an aqueous solution
 - I.e. $H^+_{(aq)}$ exists as $H_3O^+_{(aq)}$

 ## Theories